Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 Since tiny chipmunks seem to be rodents, several of the identical measures employed to manage them are also applied to remove mice, rats, as well as squirrels.

-Exclusion with the prevention, on the other hand, has been the most compassionate and frequently the most successful approach.
+Exclusion with prevention, on the other hand, has been the most compassionate and frequently the most successful approach.

 1. Exclusion